YapWH1208/Instagram-Downloader/README.md

 # Instagram Downloader
- A Instagram downloader with python and tkinter
+ A Instagram downloader with python

+ ## Function:
+ - Download Images
+ - Download Videos

 ## Python Libraries Used